Composer for the 2015 Conference

 He has received grants from, among others, the National Endowment for the Arts, New York Foundation for the Arts, New England Foundation for the Arts, New York State Council for the Arts, Arts Midwest, and Meet the Composer.
 His compositions have been performed throughout the United States, Europe, and East Asia.
 They have received several prizes, including the Sudler International Composition Prize and the Ostwald Composition Prize, as well as awards from the International Trumpet Guild and the International Horn Society; are published by Boosey and Hawkes, Alfred Music Publishers, the American Composers Forum, and Ludwig Music Publishers; and can be heard on Klavier, Albany, Summit, Centaur, Innova, Meister Music, Elf, Open Loop, Mark, Redwood, Musical Heritage Society, and Kosei recordings.

 Wilson holds a doctorate from the Eastman School of Music and is the Charles A. Dana Professor of Music in the School of Music at Ithaca College.
 He is co-author of Contemporary Choral Arranging, published by Prentice Hall/Simon and Schuster, and has written articles on diverse musical subjects.
 He has been a Yaddo Fellow (at Yaddo, the artists’ retreat in Saratoga Springs, New York), a Wye Fellow at the Aspen Institute, a Charles A. Dana Fellow, and a Fellow at the Society for Humanities, Cornell University.

-Western Michigan University is pleased to welcome Mackey as a guest composer for the School of Music's 46th annual Spring Conference on Wind and Percussion Music.
+Western Michigan University is pleased to welcome Dana Wilson as guest composer for the School of Music's 47th annual Spring Conference on Wind and Percussion Music.